INSTRUCTORS

 Nick enjoys clean air, water, food and dirty hands.

-Nick is teaching From Stones, to Pigments, to Paints and Stone Paints for Kids
+Nick is teaching From Stones, to Pigments, to Paints.

 Sarah Corrigan is an herbalist and ancestral skills practitioner who has a focus on ethnobotanical studies.
 Informed by these land based arts, she finds they offer the rewards of self reliance through skill, responsibility and gratitude through growing and gathering, and the awe and wonder of things through the beauty of the natural world.
 In effect, that this interaction can educate us to being more capable, responsible, and healthier human beings.
 As a student and an educator, she remains passionate about continuous learning, and facilitating a student’s relationship to the natural world through supporting their own learning processes.
 IG rootsvt.com